 - 7.3.1.
-It is required that all properties within the definition of accommodation 1-8 or accommodation 9+ register with the municipality in order to be categorised in terms of use, by means of a supplementary valuation as provided for in the Act. - 7.3.2.
+It is required that all properties within the definition of accommodation register with the municipality in order to be categorised in terms of use, by means of a supplementary valuation as provided for in the Act. - 7.3.2.
 Properties that are no longer operating as accommodation establishment are required to provide proof of the following; - 7.3.2.1.
 That all signage is removed. - 7.3.2.2.
 That all links on accommodation websites are removed (safari now, sleeping out etc.) - 7.3.2.3.
 That any links or affiliation with any letting agents be removed. - 7.3.2.4.
 Home page website to be removed (should you wish to retain your home page domain name for email purposes, please ensure a generic page is loaded by your hosting company that does not show any accommodation) - 7.3.2.5.
 Any other form of marketing - 7.3.2.6.
 An inspection maybe carried out on the property by a municipal official or representative to verify details on the application. - 7.3.3.
-Businesses including accommodation establishments 1-8 and accommodation establishments 9+ will be rated at business rates tariff. - 7.3.4.
-Properties that are used as accommodation establishments 1-8 will be granted a 40% rebate on the business tariff. - 7.3.5.
+Businesses including accommodation establishments will be rated at business rates tariff. - 7.3.4.
 A penalty fee will be levied, where the municipality detects/identify a property operating as an accommodation establishment, where the owners failed to register the property as an Accommodation Establishment with the municipality or in the event where owners supplied incorrect/false information.